Reversible scalloped apron tutorial

 Sew waist band

 But first we need our waist band.
 Take your waistband pieces, right-sides together, and stitch along one long side.
+NOTE: If you are adding an apron top, this is the step where you add it.
+Please see the top of this post under “Pattern” for more directions on this.
 Flip around and press.

 NOTE: I hadn’t made one of these in a while, and I made the mistake of top stitching at this point.
 I shouldn’t have.
 That comes later, so you may see some top stitching in the next few photos, but don’t do it until I tell you to.
 I had to remove some stitches to finish the next few steps.